 Worship and Music Committee

 The Worship and Music Committee oversees the details of all worship services in collaboration with the ministers, and facilitates the needs of the music program under the supervision of the Director of Music.
 Included in this committee are three sub-committees: Communion sets up the Communion Table monthly and changes the colors of the Communion cloths and lectern/pulpit paraments, as well as keeping the baptismal font filled with water.
 Liturgical Arts is responsible for changing the adornments (banners, flowers, pew décor) in the sanctuary and church site according to the church year requirements and for festival occasions, as well as supervising other arts, such as dance, that will be used in worship.
 The Ushers are responsible for greeting parishioners, collecting the offering, and lighting the Christ Candle and other candles used in worship.
 Chairperson: Jeannie Bowman.
+Session Liaison: Patricia Copple.
 Communion Coordinators: Malissa Haslem and Jane Stringfellow.
-Liturgical Arts Coordinators: Jane Alexander and Leah Paalman.
+Liturgical Arts Coordinator: Karen Lerew and Adrienne Ewing-Meyer.
 Head Usher: James Smock.

 Adult Education Committee